Simon Swig: Banking practices

 Aside from his fame in the banking world due to his involvement in taking down Charles Ponzi, Swig made two bold steps in managing his business affairs that were ahead of his time, both of which unfortunately contributed significantly to the downfall of his banking career.
 Swig proposed that if the banking system collected interest on loans, it should pay interest on deposits as well–-an idea that today appears reasonable, but at the time was unheard of.
 As a lawmaker, he even raised this idea as a draft bill in the State Legislature of Massachusetts while he served there as a State Representative.

 Perhaps more controversial was Swig's hiring process.
 Swig was proud of his Jewish heritage and expressed it openly and encouraged others to be proud of their heritages.
 With that philosophy in mind, Swig did something that was simply not done at the time; he employed Jews, women and African-Americans as tellers at his banks branches.
 The practice was not appreciated in Boston, particularly by the local Bankers Guild.
-Joining together in a manner which is illegal today, his competitive bankers made a move against him: they deposited immense amounts of money in his bank, which he then used to provide loans to others, and once the Guild was assured that the money had been loaned out, it made a "run" on his bank and tried to withdraw all of its funds at one time.
+Collaborating in a manner which is illegal today, competing bankers made a move against him: they deposited immense amounts of money in his bank, which he then used to provide loans to others, and once the Guild was assured that the money had been loaned out, it made a "run" on his bank and tried to withdraw all of its funds at one time.
 Swig managed to repay the Guild's money, but was dispossessed of his business.